Associate professor

 Introduction

-As a biostatistician, I specialize in analyzing and designing clinical studies.
+As a biostatistician, I specialize in designing and analyzing medical studies, with a particular focus on personalizing and evaluating clinical interventions.
 The methodological challenges I encounter in my collaborations with medical researchers drive me to improve statistical methods.

-I coordinate teaching within the master's program in Statistics and Data Science (Causal Inference I and II) and teach medical and biomedical PhD students ('Statistical Aspects My research focuses on causal inference techniques, particularly how these techniques can strengthen clinof Clinical Trials' and 'Basic Methods and Reasoning in Biostatistics').
+I coordinate teaching within the master's program in Statistics and Data Science (Causal Inference I and II) and teach medical and biomedical PhD students ('Statistical Aspects of Clinical Trials' and 'Basic Methods and Reasoning in Biostatistics').

 I obtained my master in Applied Mathematics at TU Delft, worked and obtained my PhD at the UMCA, where I was chair of the management team of the Clinical Research Unit.
 Since 2015, I have worked at the LUMC.

-I coordinate teaching within the master's program in Statistics and Data Science (Causal Inference I and II) and teach medical and biomedical PhD students ('Statistical Aspects My research focuses on causal inference techniques, particularly how these techniques can strengthen clinof Clinical Trials' and 'Basic Methods and Reasoning in Biostatistics').
+I coordinate teaching within the master's program in Statistics and Data Science (Causal Inference I and II) and teach medical and biomedical PhD students ('Statistical Aspects of Clinical Trials' and 'Basic Methods and Reasoning in Biostatistics').

 I obtained my master in Applied Mathematics at TU Delft, worked and obtained my PhD at the UMCA, where I was chair of the management team of the Clinical Research Unit.
 Since 2015, I have worked at the LUMC.